PeterCamilleri/CX16/docs/thoughts.md

 in a macro.
 So long as the include file does not "expand" those macros, all is well.

-Some of the more esoteric commands are not covered here and are left as an exercise for the reader sophisticated enough to need those commands.
+Finally, some of the more esoteric commands are not covered here and are left as an exercise for the reader sophisticated enough to actually need those commands.

 [Back to the Top](#topics-in-w65c02s-programming)